Workshops

 The course's latter half will be a workshop.
 Everyone will have the chance to workshop a short story or collection of flash fictions, and can expect thoughtful notes and conversation from myself and their fellow writers.
 We will also have the opportunity to discuss publishing, agents, MFA programs, and more.

-Literatures of Grief — 6 weeks
+Hybrid Forms of Literature — 6 weeks

 The Art of Ekphrasis — 2.5 hours